openRMC/blogposts/what-is-webrtc.md

 # What is WebRTC

-We have a series of blog posts to release on WebRTC and this first one, attempts to answer the question **What is WebRTC** ?
+We have a series of blog posts to release on WebRTC, who is driving WebRTC, Why do we need WebRTC, When and where will it be seen and the Future benefits and possibilities.
+However first up is an attempt to answer the question **What is WebRTC** ?

 ![WebRTC Logo](http://www.webrtc.org/_/rsrc/1318870658554/config/customLogo.gif "WebRTC Logo")